Targeting of law firms and lawyers under the second Trump administration: Executive Order 14237 against Paul Weiss and settlement

 On March 14, 2025, Trump issued Executive Order 14237 titled "Addressing Risks From Paul Weiss" that suspended security clearances for the firm's employees, restricted their access to federal buildings, and directed agencies to review and potentially terminate contracts with the firm.

 In support of this action, the administration cited the firm's prior association with attorney Mark Pomerantz, who had helped prosecute Trump for falsifying business records; the firm's involvement in pro bono suits against those who participated in January 6; and asserted that the firm used diversity, equity, and inclusion (DEI) policies to discriminate against its employees.
-On March 19, Paul Weiss told a judge in a New Jersey case that it had been fired by a client because of the order.
+On March 19, Paul Weiss told a judge in a New Jersey case that it had been fired by a client because of the EO.

 On March 20, the firm struck a deal with the Trump administration that the government would rescind the executive order in return for Paul Weiss committing $40 million toward pro bono legal services in support of Trump administration goals, ending diversity, equity, and inclusion policies, and issuing a public statement that Pomerantz had committed wrongdoing.

 Trump then issued Executive Order 14244 titled "Addressing Remedial Action by Paul Weiss", rescinding order 14237, and stating that Paul Weiss recognized the "wrongdoing" of Pomerantz, agreed to policy changes to promote equality, agreed to a policy of political neutrality for hiring and representing clients, agreed to take on pro bono that would represent the "full political spectrum", committed to merit-based employment practices instead of DEI, and dedicated $40 million pro bono legal services during Trump's term to support "assisting our Nation's veterans, fairness in the justice system, and combating anti-Semitism; and other similar initiatives."

-In response to the statements by the firm and the Trump administration, Pomerantz said that he had done nothing wrong in his role as a prosecutor.
+In response to the statements by the firm and the Trump administration, Pomerantz asserted that he had done nothing wrong in his role as a prosecutor.